-• demonstrate an advanced understanding of the contribution of normative and positive accounting theory respectively to the field of accounting;

-• understand and demonstrate (orally or in writing) the role of accounting in the context of capital markets conditional on the information efficiency;

-• discuss financial reporting as contracting mechanism and its capacity to mitigate principal-agent conflicts when information asymmetries exist;

-• critically evaluate different measurement concepts (including their assumptions) in order to provide decision useful information to current and potential investors;

-• understand the economics and politics of standard setting and apply it to the special case of the European Union and the IASB; and to demonstrate orally and in writing their comprehension in the solution of case studies Prerequisites:
+- demonstrate an advanced understanding of the contribution of normative and positive accounting theory respectively to the field of accounting; - understand and demonstrate (orally or in writing) the role of accounting in the context of capital markets conditional on the information efficiency; - discuss financial reporting as contracting mechanism and its capacity to mitigate principal-agent conflicts when information asymmetries exist; - critically evaluate different measurement concepts (including their assumptions) in order to provide decision useful information to current and potential investors; - understand the economics and politics of standard setting and apply it to the special case of the European Union and the IASB; and to - demonstrate orally and in writing their comprehension in the solution of case studies

-Required:noneRecommended:Bachelor-knowled lge of financial accou nting

 Obligatory registration: no Further information on registration:

 Courses Hours per week Self-study ECTS

 Lecture 2 6 4

 Exercise class 2 2 2

 ECTS in total 6

-Form of assessment Solving and presenti exam (60 min.), 70% To pass the overall r be separately evalua 6 nodule, each exami ted with a minimun nation must
+Form of assessment Solving and presenting of a case study, 30%; written exam (60 min.), 70% To pass the overall module, each examination must be separately evaluated with a minimum grade of 4,0

-Lecturer/Person in charge Prof. Dr. Jens Wüste emann
+Lecturer/Person in charge Prof. Dr. Jens Wüstemann

 Duration of module 1 semester

 Offering Fall semester

 Language English

-Program-specific educational goals LG 1, LG 2, LG 4, I .G 5
+Program-specific educational goals LG 1, LG 2, LG 4, LG 5

 Range of application Mannheim Master in Education, M.Sc.
-Bu Adm., LL.M., M.Sc siness Informatics,
+Bu Adm., LL.M., M.Sc. isiness Informatics,